NEW LINK RESOLVER LINK!!!

-The link required for fetching the full text PDFs for your citations under File - Preferences - Find Full Text - OpenURL Path has changed.
+The link required for fetching the full text PDFs for your citations under Edit - Preferences - Find Full Text - OpenURL Path has changed.
 The old link should be replaced with:

 The "Authenticate with" setting will remain:

 This guide is intended to help you learn and use EndNote software.
 EndNote can be used with both Macintosh and Windows computers.